-This work is primarily motivated by our identification of a missed opportunity to formulate the laws of physics without ambiguities, without obscurities, without informal physical or metaphysical language, and to derive them as the result of a theorem of a formal construction, rather that having them be merely posited.
+This work is primarily motivated by our identification of a missed opportunity to formulate the laws of physics without ambiguities, without obscurities and to derive them as the result of a theorem of a formal construction, rather that having them be merely posited.
 The opportunity is realized by formalizing the practice of science itself, and then capitalizing on increased rigour and clarity.
 Ultimately, our construction eliminates the laws of physics, and their origin, of obscurities.